coracle-social/coracle/README.md

 - [x] NIP 05
 - [x] Direct messages using NIP 04
 - [ ] Add petnames for channels
+  - [ ] Add notifications for chat messages
 - [ ] Deploy coracle relay, set better defaults
 - [ ] Image uploads
   - Use dufflepud.
 Default will charge via lightning and have a tos, others can self-host and skip that.